[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 3-4-2013 by Ord. No. 4-2013. Amendments noted where applicable.]

 - The Board of Public Utilities of the State of New Jersey or its successor agency.

-- CSC TKR, LLC, d/b/a Cablevision of Morris ("Cablevision"), the grantee of rights under this ordinance.
+- CSC TKR, LLC, d/b/a Cablevision of Morris ("Cablevision"), the grantee of rights under this chapter.

 - The Federal Communications Commission.